-(One short heavy stuff but don’t mind me, I am just having a fever – I can, in fact, write weird stuff.
-Image source: http://www.petervis.com)
+(Mahatma Gandhi – One short heavy stuff but don’t mind me, I am just having a fever – I can, in fact, write weird stuff.
+Image source: Wikipedia)

-Having a fever for the past few days has given me an opportunity to catch up on some of the books that has been lying idle in my bookshelf (ya, I have yet to touch the book by Tolkien).
-One of it is the biography titled The Life of Mahatma Gandhi by Louis Fischer.
+Having a fever for the past few days has given me an opportunity to catch up on some of the books that have been lying idle in my bookshelf (ya, I have yet to touch the book by Tolkien).
+One of them is the biography titled The Life of Mahatma Gandhi by Louis Fischer.

-Just like the movie, Fischer starts off the book with the assassination and it is explained in detail and all the way, where Mahatma Gandhi goes down chanting “Rama, Rama, Rama”.
+Just like the movie, Fischer starts off the book with the assassination and it is explained in detail and all the way, where the Mahatma goes down chanting “Rama, Rama, Rama”.